 - having access to the same variety of work

 Involving junior staff in meetings offers them the opportunity to experience professional skills (such as management and delegation) as well as business skills (like billing and client development).

-Supervisors should also consider which opportunities are best offered in person – even if they could in theory be managed remotely – for instance, including junior staff in taking instructions, negotiations and court work where possible, as these are important learning opportunities.
+Supervisors should also consider which opportunities are best offered in-person as these are important learning opportunities.
+For instance:

-Think about pairing a junior staff member with a partner in meetings and ask them to prepare for and attend negotiations, and draft documents, together.
+It would be a useful learning experience, for example, to pair a junior staff member with a partner in meetings, and ask them to prepare for and attend negotiations as well as draft documents together.